Ex-Twitter execs face GOP questioning on Hunter Biden story

 Associated Press

-WASHINGTON (AP) — House Republicans questioned former Twitter executives Wednesday about the platform’s handling of reporting on Hunter Biden, the president’s son, fulfilling a party promise to investigate what they have long asserted is anti-conservative bias at social media companies.
+“The decisions here aren’t straightforward, and hindsight is 20/20,” Yoel Roth, Twitter’s former head of trust and safety, testified to Congress.
+“It isn’t obvious what the right response is to a suspected, but not confirmed, cyberattack by another government on a presidential election.”

+He added, “Twitter erred in this case because we wanted to avoid repeating the mistakes of 2016.”

-Three former executives appeared before the House Oversight and Accountability Committee to testify for the first time about the company’s decision in the weeks before the 2020 election to initially block from Twitter a New York Post article about the contents of a laptop belonging to Hunter Biden.
+The three former executives appeared before the House Oversight and Accountability Committee to testify for the first time about the company’s decision to initially block from Twitter a New York Post article in October 2020 about the contents of a laptop belonging to Hunter Biden.

 “Today’s hearing is the House Oversight and Accountability Committee’s first step in examining the coordination between the federal government and Big Tech to restrict protected speech and interfere in the democratic process,” Rep. James Comer, the chairman, said in his opening statement.

-The witnesses Republicans subpoenaed to testify are Vijaya Gadde, Twitter’s former chief legal officer; James Baker, the company’s former deputy general counsel; and Yoel Roth, former head of safety and integrity.
+The witnesses Republicans subpoenaed to testify were Roth, Vijaya Gadde, Twitter’s former chief legal officer and James Baker, the company’s former deputy general counsel.

-Democrats have a witness of their own, Anika Collier Navaroli, a former employee with Twitter’s content moderation team.
-She testified last year to the House committee that investigated the Capitol riot about Twitter’s preferential treatment of Donald Trump until the then-president was banned from Twitter two years ago.
+Democrats brought a witness of their own, Anika Collier Navaroli, a former employee with Twitter’s content moderation team.
+She testified last year to the House committee that investigated the Capitol riot about Twitter’s preferential treatment of Donald Trump until the then-president was banned from the site two years ago.

 The hearing is the GOP’s opening act into what lawmakers promise will be a widespread investigation into President Joe Biden and his family, with the tech companies another prominent target of their oversight efforts.